UWA-Robotics-Club/self-balancing-robot/site/docs/motor_control.md

 ### Pulse-Width Modulation (PWM)
 Pulse-width modulation (PWM) is a way of varying the average power output of a digital signal by pulsing the digital signal on and off at different lengths of time.

-A PWM signal is a periodic signal ....
+A PWM signal is a periodic rectangular signal ....

-- talk about its periodicity

 Decreasing the 'on'-time of the pulse results in a lower power output to the motor and hence a decrease in speed.